National Activist camp 2026

 1. Youth ages 13-17 in the United States who will be continuing middle school, high school, or alternative learning during the 2026-2027 school year.

-2. Willingness to commit to leading a campaign* in your school or district that addresses the right of TQ2S young people to studenthood, the lifelong practice of learning
+2. Willingness to commit to leading a campaign* in your school or district that addresses the rights of TQ2S+ young people to a comprehensive education.

 Priority given to rising sophomores and juniors (graduation years 2028 & 2029).

-Black students, Indigenous students, and other students of color are STRONGLY encouraged to apply!
+Black, Indigenous, and other students of color are strongly encouraged to apply!

-Campaigns are group efforts to make change happen in your community.
-They can focus on legislative and cultural issues and strategies.
+Campaigns are group efforts to make change happen in your community over a period of time.

 Example issues that GSA youth leaders are currently working on include: